MileHacker Logo

 Final Thought

 Download a good translation app that works offline.
-It turns into a means for navigating menus, asking directions, and basic conversations.
+It becomes a tool for navigating menus, asking directions, and basic conversations.